meisterheister/otrs/SupportQuota/README.md

     **Caveat:** If an agent open a ticket, the 'CustomerCompanyID' should be set manually.
 The same applies for phone tickets.

-4. (OPTIONAL, but recommended) Go to Admin > SysConfig > Ticket > Frontend::Agent and set:
+4. (OPTIONAL, but highly recommended) Go to Admin > SysConfig > Ticket > Frontend::Agent and set:

    ```
    Ticket::Frontend::TimeUnits: (work units)